cthing/gradle-property-key-constants/README.md

 #### Flat With Prefix

 The key constants for each property file are defined directly in the generated class.
 The constants are all prefixed with the name of the property file in uppercase.
-The following selects this layout:
+The following globally selects this layout:

 ```kotlin
 import org.cthing.gradle.plugins.properties.SourceLayout